 For this activity, you need a cardboard box and a mirror.
 Make a hole in one side and place the mirror facing the opposite side of the hole.
 Now, ask each child to look inside the box individually and tell you what they see.
 When they see themselves in the mirror, tell them that they are looking at the most special person.
 Loving themselves is the key to a more confident and secure personality.

-Get a paper, pencils, and a ruler.
-Ask the children to draw four columns: one each for the date, serial number, task to be done, and the deadline.
+Get a piece of paper, pencils, and a ruler.
+Ask the children to draw four columns: one each for the date, serial number, task to be done, and deadline.
 This activity will help them organize their priorities.
 When they are clear about what needs to be done, they will approach tasks more confidently.

 In this group activity, each child should describe themselves positively in five lines.
 Once done, the group must discuss and add one more line to those five lines.
 This will make the children feel acknowledged and liked by their peers, boosting their confidence.